OpenFreeEnergy/alchemiscale/docs/overview.rst

 Overview
 ========

-This is an overview of the FAH-Alchemy Concept
+This is an overview of ``alchemiscale`` concepts and system architecture.